BreadCircuses/OutfitRobot/README.md

 # Superficial Robot

 Kate is an average person who has accumulated a lot of stuff over the years.
-Keeping the stuff organised and buying new stuff because the old stuff is never organized results in wasted resources: time, energy, money, dead neurons.

 A large portion of stuff in Kate’s case is her clothing.